 The Tube anemone differs from other anemones in that they have two sets of tentacles.
 The outer set of tentacles are used to capture prey as can be seen in the images lower down in the post.
 The inner set around the mouth are used to pass food into the mouth.
 The tentacles themselves are not retractable, but the entire anemone is capable of retracting into its tube.

 The tube which in some locations with some species protrudes above the substrate is made of a tough leathery substance.
 The tube is made from the secretions of stinging cells in the anemone.
+There are often many different organisms growing on the tube as can be seen above which aid in camouflaging it.
+The inner tentacles can be seen in the image below.

 IN THE WILD